 - Check out these help articles for getting a download, if you want help.

 You can find answers to most any question you may have about the challenge over on my Challenge page.

 Be sure to head over to our Facebook group, to chat about this weeks Bible Art Journaling Challenge and get started on your own page!

 Inktense Pencil Tutorial Supplies

-If you have not done so yet, be sure to join my newsletter on the right-hand side of this page, so you can be notified when I release new Challenges and other exciting creative things.
+If you have not done so yet, be sure to subscribe to my emails, so you can be notified when I release new challenges and other exciting creative things.